 The overwhelming positive momentum to create a model program in sports safety for the Tampa Bay community led to the birth of the Sports Medicine & Athletic Related Trauma (SMART) Institute that would be housed within the Morsani College of Medicine at the University of South Florida.

 Following the original fiscal appropriation, USF was successful in receiving continued financial support from the State Legislature to grow its innovative program.
-The USF Health SMART Institute would grow in its efforts to investigate the impact that sports related trauma and illness has across the life span and the impact of related movement dysfunction disability and impairments post-participation on health related quality of life.
 This Institute would focus on the best practice strategies, prevention, and clinical outcomes building upon the USF Health's current strengths within its Colleges of Medicine, Nursing, and Public Health.
 In the area of medical education, this program would be able to provide key components to the new curriculum in the areas of musculoskeletal knowledge and provide support for orthopedic faculty for an accredited orthopedic residency.
-The program would create a Sports Injury Registry for the Tampa Bay Region and the State of Florida.
-The Institute was funded as a research, teaching, and clinical center that brings new perspectives to the treatment of athletic related trauma and the relationships between exercise, fitness and injury across the lifespan.

-Additionally, members of the SMART team provide on-site coverage for community events, ranging from Florida State Tournaments to non-for profit fund-raising sporting events such as the Chi Chi Rodriguez Foundation.
-SMART personnel also spend countless hours educating coaches, parents and student athletes in the community on key injury prevention advice on topics such as heat illness, lightning safety, and sports training programs designed to minimize the incident and severity of injuries.
+Additionally, members of the SMART team provide on-site coverage for community events, ranging from Florida High School Athletic Association State Tournaments to non-profit fund-raising sporting events.
+SMART personnel also spend countless hours educating coaches, parents and student athletes in the community on key injury prevention advice on topics such as concussions, heat illness, lightning safety, and sports training programs designed to minimize the incident and severity of injuries.

 The efforts of the SMART Institute continue to expand in areas of community education, research, and partnership.
 Accomplishments of SMART have been widely shared throughout the state of Florida and on a national level.
-The SMART Institute offers community educational opportunities including but not limited to ACL injury prevention, heat Illness, sportsmanship as well as many sport specific safety modules.
+The SMART Institute offers community educational opportunities including but not limited to ACL injury prevention, concussions, heat Illness, sportsmanship as well as many sport specific safety modules.
 Research accomplishments include projects regarding injury surveillance, heat illness, body mass index and emergency response techniques.
-The SMART Institute has received media attention from such reputable sources as the Los Angeles Times and the New York Times newspapers.